 New Zealand's attractions are not limited to natural beauty.
 Urban New Zealand is characterized by vibrant Maori culture and tasteful European modernism.
 Cities like Wellington and Auckland are not glamorous, but have a strong aesthetic appeal backed up by the surrounding landscape.
 Each town has a distinct and unique characteristic dependent on its history.
 No two places feel quite the same.
 Locations around the country have been used by many film makers to portray other countries around the world.
 Its climate is diverse and the wildlife is unique.

 New Zealand was settled by Polynesians somewhere between the 11th and 14th century.
 These original settlers are known as Māori.
 Māori legends are wild and fierce.
 They are influenced by the countries untamed beauty and raw volcanic power.
 Māori are a warrior race and tribal traditions still feature strongly despite outside influences.
-The most visible Māori tradition is the Haka, a challenge made famous by its use by New Zealand rugby and rugby league teams.
+The most visible Māori tradition is the Haka, a challenge made famous through its use by the New Zealand All Blacks rugby union and New Zealand Kiwis rugby league teams.

 The first Europeans to arrive in New Zealand were led by Dutchman Abel Tasman, who anchored in Golden Bay, at the northern end of South Island in December 1642.
 After a clash with local Māori, he moved on to Tonga.
 He did, however, sketch the west coasts of the two major islands and named them Staten Landt, after the States-General of the Netherlands.
 That name was later changed to Nova Zeelandia by Dutch cartographers, who named it after the Dutch province of Zeeland.